Cineon

 The Cineon System was one of the first computer based digital film systems, created by Kodak in the early 1990s.
-It was an integrated suite of components consisting a Motion picture film scanner, a film recorder and workstation hardware with software (the Cineon Digital Film Workstation) for compositing, visual effects, image restoration and color management.
+It was an integrated suite of components consisting a motion picture film scanner, a film recorder and workstation hardware with software (the Cineon Digital Film Workstation) for compositing, visual effects, image restoration and color management.

 The system was first released in September 1992 to Cinesite Hollywood.
-The workstations were initially built on Sun-Transputer based hardware.
+The workstations were initially built on Inmos-Transputer based hardware.
 In July 1993 version 2.1.3 of the software was released for Silicon Graphics Inc, SGI Onyx hardware.
 The software was withdrawn from sale by 1997, although a number of customers continued to use it beyond that date.

-As an end-to-end solution for 4K resolution, 10 bit digital film production and Digital intermediate, the system was one of the first.
+As an end-to-end solution for 4K resolution, 10 bit digital film production and digital intermediate, the system was one of the first.
 The three major components of the system (scanner, workstation software, and recorder) have all received separate AMPAS Scientific and Technical Awards.